-A perfect wine created from vines that spread their roots in the volcanic terrain and mountainside climate that only Mount Etna can offer.
+A great wine created from vines that spread their roots in the volcanic terrain and mountainside climate that only Mount Etna can offer.

 A case with 6 bottles on offer.

 2 Item Items